tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 - Process control other than fork and exec (e.g. kill) can be used to send signals to a process.
 However, not everyone/application is allowed to do this.
 Otherwise the usability and security of the system will be compromised.
 Thus only a validated **user** is allowed to control their own processes.

-### Chapter 7 Scheduling
+## Chapter 7 CPU Scheduling
+---
+> This chapter is the major meat of the CPU part.
+It discusses the core problem of CPU: given the limited amount of resource, how shall I schedule the work for my CPUs.
+What are the metrics? (turnaround time, response time, fairness.)
+How shall I prioritize? (depending on scenarios and thus metrics.)
+And we look into several famous policies as examples. (shortest-first, round-robin...)

-Crux of "How to develope scheduling policy":

-> How should we develop a basic framework for thinking about scheduling policies?
+Crux of "How to develope scheduling policy": How should we develop a basic framework for thinking about scheduling policies?
 What are the key assumptions?
 What metrics are important?
 What basic approaches have been used in the earliest of computer systems?

 - workload: Determining the workload is a critical part of building policies, and the more you know about workload, the more fine-tuned your policy can be.